dolphindb/Tutorials_EN/vscode_extension_EN.md

 - Set up connections to DolphinDB servers via configuration file
 - Switch connections freely without losing any connection
-- Edit and manage scripts and organize them into project
+- Edit and manage scripts and organize them into projects
 - Code highlighting; Code completion for keywords, constants and built-in functions
 - View parameter info and function documentation for built-in functions as you type
 - Execute scripts and print execution information and result to the terminal
 - Manage databases and inspect session variables online
-- View tables, vectors, matrices and other data structures in your browser and check data updates online
+- View tables, vectors, matrices and other data structures in your browser and check data updates dynamically

 Note: Make sure to start the DolphinDB server before using the DolphinDB extension in VS Code.